Information causality as a tool for bounding the set of quantum correlations: Introduction

 \section{Introduction}

-Bell nonlocality is a celebrated phenomenon in modern physical sciences that has given rise to an entire field of research called quantum information processing~\cite{bell1964einstein}.
+Bell nonlocality is a celebrated phenomenon in modern physical sciences that strongly influenced the development of the research field of quantum information processing~\cite{bell1964einstein}.
 Many topics in this field, such as quantum cryptography~\cite{acin2007device} and quantum self-testing~\cite{vsupic2020self} rely on our understanding of Bell nonlocality directly, while others, such as quantum computing~\cite{bravyi2018quantum} are influenced by it.
 Apart from that, study of Bell nonlocality is motivated by a number of major open problems~\cite{brunner2014bell}.
 In this work, we address two of such problems.

 The first is the question of what limitations on the types of correlations observed in the Bell test are predicted by quantum mechanics~\cite{navascues2007bounding}.
 Tsirelson was the first to partially answer this question for the simplest Bell scenario, proving his famous $2\sqrt{2}$ bound~\cite{cirel1980quantum} on the Clauser-Horne-Shimony-Holt inequality~\cite{clauser1969proposed}.
 In the same paper, he coined the term \emph{quantum Bell inequalities}, which are analytical expressions in terms of the observed statistics that approximate the correlation set from the outside, or in other words, bound the set of quantum correlations in the Bell test.
 Another notable example of a quantum Bell inequality is the Uffink inequality, which is strictly stronger than the Tsirelson inequality, and in a certain two-dimensional subspace of the correlation space exactly describes the boundary of the quantum set~\cite{uffink2002quadratic}.